DuckbillGroup/followercount/README.md

 # followercount

-This project contains source code and supporting files for a ostensibly counting how many Twitter followers a given Twitter account has over time, but in practice is a testbed serverless application that you can deploy with the SAM CLI.
+This project contains source code and supporting files for a app that's ostensibly counting how many Twitter followers a given Twitter account has over time, but in practice is a testbed serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders.

 - mrpopular - Code for the application's Lambda function.
 - events - An invocation event that you can use to invoke the function.